Kalmar machines stack up sizeable customer productivity gains

 When the Eco Reachstacker was launched in 2015 there was scepticism that a machine with an engine roughly two thirds the size of a conventional reachstacker engine would be sufficiently powerful.

-Five years on those concerns have been thoroughly dispelled.
-More than 250 Eco Reachstackers are now operating across the world and 20 of these machines have already been in operation for in excess of 10,000 hours, saving customers more than one million litres of fuel and reducing their CO2 emissions by 3000 tons.
+Eight years on those concerns have been thoroughly dispelled.
+More than 500 Eco Reachstackers are now operating across the world and 60 of these machines have already been in operation for in excess of 10,000 hours, saving customers more than 14 million litres of fuel and reducing their CO2 emissions by over 39 000 tons.

-The Eco Reachstacker already uses around 40% less fuel than a 5-10 year old machine and engine supplier Volvo has now approved the use of a new driveline that will reduce CO2 emissions by 90%.
-This new driveline is prepared to use HVO fuel (Hydrogenated Vegetable Oil) which is a fossil free diesel product made of 100% renewable raw materials such as vegetable oils and/or animal fats but with a chemical structure almost identical to regular diesel.
+The Eco Reachstacker already uses around 40% less fuel than a 5-10 year old machine and is like all other Kalmar equipment compatible with HVO100, meaning that the Eco Reachstacker can reduce CO2 emissions by 90%.
+HVO fuel (Hydrogenated Vegetable Oil) is a fossil-free diesel product made of 100% renewable raw materials such as vegetable oils and/or animal fats but with a chemical structure almost identical to regular diesel.
 EU Directive ensures that oils are not coming from sources with negative environmental impact.
-“When you combine this with the lower fuel consumption, the CO2 emissions from the Eco Reachstacker will be approximately 94% lower than that of older machines,” explains Alf-Gunnar Karlgren, VP CCH division “This is the only diesel driven technology that can help ports meet the objective of halving their carbon emissions by 2030.”
+“When you combine this with the lower fuel consumption, the CO2 emissions from the Eco Reachstacker will be approximately 94% lower than that of older machines,” explains Alf-Gunnar Karlgren, VP Counter Balanced division “This is the only diesel driven technology that can help ports meet the objective of halving their carbon emissions by 2030.”

 Reduced fuel consumption is not the only financial benefit, however.
 The Eco Reachstacker can move between 1 and 1.5 more containers per hour than a standard machine through a combination of faster acceleration and reduced refuelling time.